Free SPF Record Generator

 exists The exists mechanism in SPF records offers a way to perform conditional checks based on DNS lookups.

-redirect The "Redirect" mechanism lets a domain hand off its SPF policy to another domain.
+redirect The "redirect" modifier lets a domain hand off its SPF policy to another domain.

 all This powerful tag defines how to handle emails from unauthorized sources.